Association for Slavic, East European, and Eurasian Studies

-The Association for Slavic, East European, and Eurasian Studies (ASEEES) is a scholarly society "dedicated to advancing knowledge about Central Asia, the Caucasus, Russia, and Eastern Europe in regional and global contexts."
-The ASEEES supports teaching, research, and publication relating to the peoples and territories within this area.
+The Association for Slavic, East European, and Eurasian Studies (ASEEES) is an American scholarly society and the leading private organization dedicated to "the advancement of knowledge about Russia, Central Eurasia, and Eastern and Central Europe".
+ASEEES supports teaching, research, and publishing in this area.
+Based at the University of Pittsburgh, it is a member of the American Council of Learned Societies.

 About

 Background and formation

 In the aftermath of World War II, the face of Europe was greatly changed.
 A number of countries of central and eastern Europe were influenced or controlled by the Soviet Union following the defeat of Germany.
 Throughout the non-communist world, political decision-makers felt a need for additional academic analysis of the politics and history of the USSR and the Soviet bloc nations as well as improved facilities for language training for a new generation of foreign affairs specialists.

 A number of American universities established area studies programs and research institutes in the immediate postwar period, including notably Harvard University in Cambridge, Massachusetts, Columbia University in New York City, and the University of Washington in Seattle.
 These institutions successfully produced the leading scholars of Slavic studies in North America.
 A number of graduates and professors from these programs were instrumental in forming the American Association for the Advancement of Slavic Studies (AAASS).

 The organization's precursors—the Joint Committee on Slavic Studies (JCSS) and the American Slavic and East European Review (ASEER)—were two entities already in the field.
 The JCSS—a joint committee of the American Council of Learned Societies (ACLS) and the Social Science Research Council (SSRC)—supported scholarly conferences and publications, disbursed research and fellowship grants, and sponsored bibliographic and other projects.
 In 1938, the JCSS set up a subcommittee specifically for the review of Russian studies, whose chief activity was to prompt and finalize a proposal for a national professional organization.
 This subcommittee joined forces with ACLS's professional journal ASEER—American Slavic and East European Review, a scholarly magazine launched in 1941 by John Hazard of Columbia University.
 By that point, ASEER had already created a corporation named the American Association for the Advancement of Slavic Studies, Inc. (AAASS).
 They did so, in 1948, so as to have an "owner" (but was merely a “legal umbrella”) so that they would be permitted to print their journal in the State of New York—that year is still considered the association's official date of establishment.